 However, zeros have 2 major advantages: the ability to more precisely match income with liabilities and greater potential profits.
 Many organizations, especially insurance companies and pension funds, use zeros to match their income to their liabilities, since, in these cases, income is being received now that will incur a liability well into the future.

-There are some credit risks that are higher for zeros than for coupon bonds.
-Because the corporation makes a single payment for a zero, it could have a very large liability at maturity, which it may be unable to pay, especially since, in most cases, there is no sinking fund or other means of reducing the debt before the final payment.
-This is why most zeros are callable, since it allows the issuer to call the bonds over time and avoid a single large payment.
+Some credit risks are higher for zeros than for coupon bonds, since the entire liability of the bond occurs at maturity.
+The corporation may have a very large liability at maturity, when it may be unable to pay, especially if there is no sinking fund or other means of reducing the debt before the final payment.
+To avoid this, most zeros are issued as callable, to allow the issuer to call the bonds over time and avoid a single large payment.